WPManageNinja/fluent-affiliate-docs/guide/integrations/voxel-integration-with-fluentaffiliate.md

+---
+title: Voxel Integration with FluentAffiliate
+description: Learn how to integrate FluentAffiliate with Voxel.
+Set up affiliate commissions for Voxel product sales and track affiliate performance in your online store.
+---

 # Voxel Integration with FluentAffiliate

 Voxel is a powerful and versatile theme that enables you to build advanced, dynamic websites and directories directly within WordPress.
 From multi-vendor directories to booking sites, Voxel can turn post type into a product that can be sold or subscribed to.